A hardy garden vegetable that grows best in cool temperatures and rich soil.

 Spacing: 18 to 24 inches apart, 2 to 3 feet between rows

-Chock-full of vitamins A, B, and C, as well as calcium, phosphorous and iron, growing broccoli is popular with many backyard gardeners.
+Chock-full of vitamins A, B, and C, as well as calcium, phosphorous and iron, growing broccoli is popular with many home gardeners.
 Belonging to the cabbage or cole family, this popular dinner side dish tastes best fresh and is prized for its cool weather hardiness and ample production.

 How to Plant:

 All cole crops can tolerate frost.
 Broccoli transplants may be set out in the garden two weeks before the last frost.
 Space transplants 15-18 inches apart, allowing at least 2 feet between rows.
 If planting from seed, sow directly in fall for winter harvest, or early spring for a late spring harvest.
-As temperatures warm, mulch the growing area with compost, leaves or straw to cool the soil, prevent weeds and conserve moisture.
-Promote healthy growth by feeding every 2-3 weeks with a balanced organic fertilizer.
+As temperatures warm, mulch the planting area with compost, leaves or straw to cool the soil, prevent weeds and conserve moisture.
+Promote healthy growth by feeding every 2-3 weeks with a balanced liquid fertilizer.
 Broccoli will mature 55-75 days from transplanting.

 The edible portion of the plant is the flower which is harvested before it actually blooms.
 Cut just below the point where the stems begin to separate.
-After harvesting the main flower head, side shoots will develop with smaller heads so the plants produce over a long period of time.
+After harvesting the main flower head, side shoots will develop with smaller heads so the plants will continue to produce over a long period of time.
 Cool season annuals will bolt (go to seed) quickly in warm weather.